Michaelxk-CodingSamurai/MichaelKLandMonkAPI/README.md

 * 4. Created the Tenant Interface in order to enforce the requirements for functions within the Tenant Repository
 * 5. Set up the HTTP requests inside the Tenant Controller and created GetAll, GetById, Post, Put, and Delete methods using Postman

-The front-end application is in my `MichaelKLandMonkClient` repository.

 ##Startup-Configuration
 ![Startup-Configuration](https://github.com/Michaelxk-CodingSamurai/MichaelKLandMonkAPI/blob/master/Startup-Configuration.png?raw=true"Title")